Open today: 10:00am - 5:30pm

 The Mary Rose and the Battle of Flodden Field

-The Mary Rose is probably better known for fighting the French, but did you know she was also invovled in also fought another of England’s neighbours?
+The Mary Rose is probably better known for fighting the French, but did you know she was also involved in also fought another of England’s neighbours?

 While today relations between England and Scotland are mostly civil, it’s not always been that way.
 Scotland were long-time allies of France, so in 1513 King James IV of Scotland demanded that the English army withdraw from French Soil.
 The English, unsurprisingly, declined, so James IV built up an army of 30-40,000 soldiers and invaded northern England.

-At this time the Mary Rose was Sir Thomas Howard’s flagship, so when he was ordered to join the troops at Flodden Field, she took him and 1,000 troops and sailors to Newcastle upon Tyne.
+At this time the Mary Rose was Sir Thomas Howard’s flagship, so when he was ordered to join the troops at Flodden Field, she and the rest of the fleet took him and 1,000 troops and sailors to Newcastle upon Tyne.

 There the troops disembarked, and while they made their way on foot to Branxton, where the Battle of Flodden Field was fought on 9th September 1513, the Mary Rose went up to Berwick to pick up the hopefully victorious troops after the battle.